-Please come at the time specified on your appointment letter so that you can be seen by your doctor (who cannot leave the theatre once the list has started) prior to your surgery, and discuss and sign your consent form.
-Moorfields' surgery list begins at 1.30pm.
-The nurse who admits you to hospital will give you a full explanation of what will happen during your stay.
+Please come at the time specified on your appointment letter as this allows sufficient time for you to be seen by your doctor (who cannot leave the theatre once the list has started) and discuss and sign your consent form.

+The nurse who admits you will give you a full explanation of what will happen during your stay.

-Your doctors decide the order in which patients are treated, but this might change during the course of the morning, so please be patient if we cannot always give you the precise time or order in which you will be going to theatre.
+Your doctors decide the order in which patients are treated, but this might change during the course of the morning or afternoon, so please be patient if we cannot always give you the precise time or order in which you will be going to theatre.